Louis Tomlinson & Eleanor Calder Dating Again As Bella Thorne Crushes On 1D Star

 Louis Tomlinson and Eleanor Calder have allegedly spent a lot of time together in Los Angeles in recent weeks, and there’s evidence that the reports about their rekindled romance are true.
 According to MTV News, Louis and Eleanor recently re-followed each other on Instagram.
 They’ve also been photographed wearing similar black hoodies featuring images of Titanic characters Jack and Rose.
 Perhaps this was their subtle way of letting the world know that once more they’ve opened the door — they’re in each other’s hearts and their hearts will go on and on.

 Eleanor was reportedly so happy to have Louis back in her life that she blew off a big job to be with him.
-She works as blogger for Tommy Hilfiger, and she was in Los Angeles to appear at one of the label’s events.
+She works as a blogger for Tommy Hilfiger, and she was in Los Angeles to appear at one of the label’s events.
 However, she decided to spend time with Louis instead.

 “She was supposed to appear alongside big names like Gigi Hadid and Lady Gaga.
 But last minute she dropped out of attending because she didn’t want to leave Louis’ side.”